HastingsGreer/blog/JavascriptMandelbrot.md

   }
 ```

 We keep a ...loose hold on them.
-Keeping the magnitude of the mantissa under 1000 instead of under 1 empirically reduces visual glitches resulting from the lack of subnormal float math on the GPU, and checking that it's not underflowing empirically can be ommitted, but I don't fully know why and hope to find out in a later blog post!
+Keeping the magnitude of the mantissa under 1000 instead of under 1 empirically reduces visual glitches resulting from the lack of subnormal float math on the GPU, and checking that it's not underflowing empirically can be omitted, but I don't fully know why and hope to find out in a later blog post!

 The full shader code, along with the rest of the owl, is at